j12bates/Stay-Decay/README.md

 Both players must each take a turn before touching the same chip.
 This also applies to the centre after the game starts.
 The game ends when a diagonal on the matrix is entirely the same state [[Fig.4]](#scoring-example-with-game-end-fig4).
+If both players have the same score, player B wins.

 [^1]: The game will be tested out on larger odd-numbered matrices.
 [^2]: If two consecutive chips are of the same state, this is called "stay."